JBildstein/Cudio/README.md

 [![CI](https://github.com/JBildstein/Cudio/actions/workflows/ci.yml/badge.svg)](https://github.com/JBildstein/Cudio/actions/workflows/ci.yml)

-Cudio, short for "CUD it out" (where CUD is CRUD without read), is a library to help you write clean applications in a CQ(R)S style.
+Cudio is a C#/.NET library to help you write clean applications in a CQ(R)S style.
+It integrates well with ASP.NET Core but it can be used anywhere you like.
+Cudio is short for "CUD it out" (where CUD is CRUD without read) which is a play on the phrase "cut it out", i.e. stop doing plain CRUD and separate it into CUD and R(ead).

 [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation "CQS description on Wikipedia") stands for Command Query Separation and is the simple principle of separating methods that modify data and ones that return data.

 [CQRS](https://martinfowler.com/bliki/CQRS.html "CQRS description by Martin Fowler") stands for Command Query Responsibility Segregation and applies the CQS principle as an architecture (follow the link for an in-depth description).

 Cudio is not a full blown CQRS framework but rather a library that applies the CQS principle and borrows some concepts from CQRS without inheriting all the complexities.
-The goal is to keep your application clean, as simple as possible and as complex as necessary by allowing you to opt into more complicated use cases as needed.
+The goal is to keep your application clean and as simple as possible by allowing you to opt into more complicated use cases as needed.

 You can start out with simple commands and queries mimicking a CRUD style application but already benefiting from clean separation of logic.
 Very soon you'll likely want to create more queries that do more than just read a single entity.
-Later you may want to create more than one command for creating a single model e.g. because your business logic differs depending on who created it.
+Later you may want more than one command for creating a single model, e.g. because your business logic differs depending on who created it.

-Then if you want to go a step further, you can also separate the tables (and even DB) for writing and reading to optimize each use case.
+Then, if you want to go a step further, you can also separate the tables (and even DB) for writing and reading to optimize each use case.
 When storing data you typically want it normalized and easily updatable.
 For reading, denormalized data is typically far quicker to access and queries are simpler to write.

-With Cudio it's very easy to do this, even if you only need it for some tables and not all.
+With Cudio it's very easy to do this, even if you only need it for some tables and not all of them.
 When executing a command, you register all changes that were made (this may be integrated with an ORM) and provide a read table builder that reacts to those changes.
 The nice thing about this is that it doesn't matter which command made a change, in fact, no command needs to (or even should) have knowledge of the read optimized tables at all.
 So whenever you add a new command that changes any data, all the read optimized tables will just continue to work and you can't forget to add logic to update them.